prototypefund/Digital_Bargeld-docs/taler-merchant-api-tutorial.rst

 Note that changing the session ID to a different device requires the involvement of the wallet that made the payment, thus reasonably limiting the possibility of broadly sharing the digital purchases.
+Repurchase detection is also *only* done for HTTP(S) fulfillment URLs.
+In particular, this means fulfillment URIs like "taler://fulfillment-success/$MESSAGE" are not considered to identify a resource you can pay for and thus do not have to be unique.

 .. _Giving-Customers-Tips: